Nayos1337/cscg2020/pwn/intro_pwn/pwn1/writeup.md

 ... and we sure do.

 Then I looked at the functions :
-* `welcome` calls `gets` which is always a bad sign, but it did not seem to be exploitable at this time, because we don't know the adress of `WINgardium_leviosa`
+* `welcome` calls `gets` which is always a bad sign, but it did not seem to be exploitable at this time, because we don't know the address of `WINgardium_leviosa`
 * `welcome` also called `printf` with our input, which lets us leak (or even write to) values on the stack through a format string exploit.
 * `AAAAAAAA` also calls `gets` but compares the output of it and only returns if we enter the right input